Newnan Hit-and-Run Accident Attorney

 Contact Our Firm

 There are resources to recover damages for your injuries and losses suffered in a traffic crash caused by a hit-and-run driver.
-Contact Kam, Ebersbach & Lewis, P.C. as soon as possible for a free consultation.
-Our personal injury lawyers in Coweta County will ensure that you receive compensation for your pain and suffering.
+Contact a Coweta County personal injury lawyer at Kam, Ebersbach & Lewis, P.C. as soon as possible for a free consultation.
 We operate on a contingency-fee basis, which means you don’t pay any legal fees until we secure compensation for you.